mhaynes001/mbtaonbus/README.md

 - [ ] Set default virtual machine resolution on boot.
 - [ ] Start brand new GitHub repository rebuilding based on GTFS-RT feed and test with other transit properties

+### Possible on-board solution:
+[LILEE Systems](https://www.lileesystems.com/) was the inspiration for this prototype.
+They have an on-vehicle router that supports Ubuntu Virtual Machines and has an HDMI port to support a screen.
+[STS Datasheet](https://www2.lileesystems.com/lilee-transair-sts-1020_datasheet).
+Soon I will add in a small zip file of scripts to set up a Raspberry Pi 0W to power a 7" screen.